-Some of these jobs are little things like changing HVAC filters, putting salt in your water softener, closing and opening vents based on the season, cleaning out your dryer vent, etc. Others require a bit more work, like emptying gutters, power washing siding, and making repairs after a storm.
+Some of these jobs are little things like changing HVAC filters, putting salt in your water softener, closing and opening vents based on the season, cleaning out your dryer vent, checking for leaks around windows, etc. Others require a bit more work, like emptying gutters, power washing siding, and making repairs after a storm.
 Then there are the big ones: replacing siding, adding a coat of exterior paint, re-graveling a driveway, putting on a new roof, getting new windows, etc. Sometimes twenty or thirty years can go by before one of these tasks needs to be done, but putting it off can cause major problems.

 Following these three pieces of advice isn’t necessarily easy.
 Sometimes, it is going to be tempting to put off a task you know is important, or to choose cheap materials in order to save a buck, or to work with a contractor who advertises the cheapest prices in town.
 But keeping these three things in mind will prevent so many difficulties down the line!
 They will also help you maintain your home for a lifetime, which is how it should be.